-- 8.1 Each Headmaster is responsible for maintaining a behaviour log which includes instances of bullying. - 8.2 The Headmasterr is responsible for the implementation of this policy and for reviewing from time to time to evaluate its implementation and impact. - 8.3 Headmaster's report on behaviour and bullying at governance meetings.
+- 8.3 Headteachers report on behaviour and bullying at governance meetings.
 This forms the monitoring and evaluation function of the proprietor. - 8.4 Where there are concerns regarding the school's approach to dealing with bullying, these will be explored by the Cognita Assistant Director of Education (ADE).

-Ownership and consultation Document sponsor (role) Director of Education Document author (name) Karen Nicholson, ADE Consultation - May 2017 Consultation with the following schools: Downsend Ashtead Pre-Prep School, Akeley Wood Junior School, Clifton Lodge Prep School, Kingscourt School, Meoncross School, Southbank International School Westminster and El Limonar Villamartin.
-Education Team representative: Robin Davies, ADE.
+Ownership and consultation

+Document sponsor (role) Director of Education

+Document author (name) Karen Nicholson, ADE.
+Review John Coleman, ADE 2018

+Audience

-Audience Audience Headteachers and school staff
+Audience Headteachers and school staff